ALL ABOUT DOGS and CATS Resource Center for Canine & Feline Lovers

 him.
 Dogs are very social creatures.
 They REQUIRE interaction with humans,

-and they need emotional stimulation as well as physical stimulation to be
+and they need emotional stimulation as well as physical stimulation.

 Responsible ownership means looking after your dog's needs.
 This includes